-A northern lights holiday is one of the most thrilling travel experiences imaginable and as we emerge from COVID 19 many of you will be wondering what travel may be like to Swedish Lapland.
+A Northern Lights holiday is one of the most thrilling travel experiences imaginable and as we face COVID 19 many of you will be wondering what travel may be like to Swedish Lapland.

 Reducing the Risk to you when making a booking

-To give you peace of mind for new bookings from June 2020 we have updated our terms and conditions to give you more flexibility and to book with a smaller deposit amount
+To give you peace of mind for new bookings from November 2020 we have updated our terms and conditions to give you more flexibility and to book with a smaller deposit amount.

-*Please note with all postponements due to health concerns resulting in special measures by local authorities in the end destination you are visiting we would move your holiday to agreed new dates within 12 months of your original departure date, provided the cost is equivalent.
+*Please note with all postponements due to Covid we would move your holiday to agreed new dates within 12 months of your original departure date, provided the cost period is equivalent.
 (So you can’t change from March to New Year for example).
-Please note if you change your travel date for any other reason than new FCO advice not to travel to your destination then our normal terms and conditions apply.
+Please note if you change your travel date for any other reason then our normal terms and conditions apply.

 We Step in and help you if you have problems abroad

 We track all of your flights and will know about any issues before you do which enables us to help you.
-We had lovely feedback about how we helped people who were travelling when the Coronavirus struck and as borders were being shut down, as we re-arranged their itineraries so that they could still fulfil their holiday dreams and get home safely.
-We are very proud that none of our clients got stuck abroad .
+We had lovely feedback about how we helped people who were traveling when the Coronavirus struck and as borders were being shut down, as we re-arranged their itineraries so that they could still fulfill their holiday dreams and get home safely.
+We are very proud that none of our clients got stuck abroad.
 Here are just 3 of the lovely feedbacks we received from people affected.

 Flying to Sweden